oracle/python-oracledb/doc/src/user_guide/globalization.rst

 This section applies to python-oracledb Thick mode.

 Oracle Client libraries and the Oracle Database use time zone files for date operations.
 The files are versioned, but do not always have to be the same version on the database and client.
+However, if you use the TIMESTAMP WITH TIMEZONE data type and have a named time zone, you will get the error `ORA-1805
+<https://docs.oracle.com/en/error-help/db/ora-01805/>`__ when the database and
+the client time zone file versions differ.

 Finding the Time Zone Files in Use
 ----------------------------------